mountainsongfarm/GreenerPastures/README.md

 ## Credits

 This website was created with plain HTML, CSS, and JavaScript.
-It uses images from the Greener Pastures repository.
+It uses images from the MountainSongFarm repository.